top of page

 A chronically dysregulated nervous system lacks a foundation of safety, stability, and sense of self.
 With these needs unmet, we will unconsciously make a habit of disconnecting from and avoiding our body's need to process sensation, emotion, and stress.

-With this new capacity, we have a more resilient and stable foundation to begin processing stuck emotions and stress.
-We have to be strategic to make sure we are creating lasting change.
-We will move forward at the pace your body allows with the methods listed below.
+With the methods listed below, we will move forward at the pace your body allows.
 Over time, you will begin to experience a restored trust in your body's ability to adapt to stress positively, your own strength to feel what needs to be felt, and a newfound sense of internal security and safety.

 My Methods